appanp/supply-chain-fundas/supply_chain_terminology.md

 **Picking**: The act of picking the products required for a fulfillment order in the required quantity.
 There are different ways in which picking can be done such as [zone picking](#zone-picking), etc. and are explained [here](https://6river.com/types-of-warehouse-order-picking-systems/).
 This is a warehouse operation.

 **Picking and Pass**: A process in which forward piece-picking locations are grouped into zones, and operators in each zone pick items into a carton or tote in their zones, and then “pass” the carton or tote to a picker in the next zone, often assisted by a roller conveyor.
 This is a WMS operation.

+**Piece Picking**: Piece picking is an order picking process in which the individual items of an order are picked and then placed in a container or carton before shipping them to the customers.
+Order picking is a labor-intensive process that comprises as much as 55% of a warehouse or distribution center’s total operating expenses.
+So, choosing the right picking method is crucial.
+Generally, piece picking operations are carried out in warehouses where large quantities of goods are stored before their export or sale.
+For more info, refer to [this link](https://6river.com/what-is-piece-picking/).

 **Putaway**: Putaway is a process that involves receiving inventory in a warehouse or distribution center, organizing it, and then storing it in its designated location.
 The goal is to ensure that the right items are stored in the optimal storage location and that they are easily accessible when needed.
 Putaway is a key component of an effective warehouse inventory management system and it can have a major impact on how quickly goods are located and retrieved.
 For more info, refer to [this link](https://www.cadretech.com/blog/warehouse-putaway-process).